jhanzo/xcodebot/README.md

 *So how to have a bidirectionnal communication between XcodeServer and Jenkins-like server ?
 How to detect when your bot starts/stopped/failed/... ?*

 For all these reasons, this **unofficial** **Xcodebot** project has been created.
 It's just a convenient wrapper to use XcodeServer API.
-Feel free to bring any support.
+Feel free to open issues / open PRs.

 ## Installation